 For the full tethering experiment in LILA, we determine the relative strength of predation by each juvenile predator between seasons by exploring three different aspects of predation.
 1) We looked at the differences in the counts of the three artefacts related to predators (crushed/peeled, empty, missing) across seasons.
 Crayfish use their mandibles to crush or peel the snail shell to remove the soma (Davidson & Dorn, 2018).
 In contrast, giant water bugs pierce the snail operculum then suck out and remove snail soma without damaging the shell (Kesler & Munns, 1989).
 We confirmed the artefactual differences by placing tethered snails in aquarium in the presence of predators.

-2) We looked at seasonal changes in abundance of the three pr-edators (i.e., giant water bugs, crayfish, and greater sirens) that were most likely responsible for the artefacts.
+2) We looked at seasonal changes in abundance of the three predators (i.e., giant water bugs, crayfish, and greater sirens) that were most likely responsible for the artefacts.
 Predator abundance data was taken from small and large animals sampling in the dry and wet season of 2021 using throw traps and trap nets (i.e., fyke and hoop nets) under a protocol similar to Dorn & Cook, (2015) (see Sommer, 2021 and SI).
-3) We divided the counts of the artefacts by the abundance of the different predators to measure per-capita predation rates.
+3) We divided the counts of the artefacts by the seasonal abundance of the different predators to estimate per-capita predation rates.

 Prey Growth

 We measured the growth parameter (kgrowth) in LILA and in the reference sites to relate to the zero-population growth isocline.
-Prior to kgrowth calculation, we measured growth using in-situ cages and a regression that predicted growth using total phosphorus levels of periphyton mats (i.e., composite samples of floating calcareous mats of algae, aquatic macrophytes, and other microbes; Barrus et al., 2023).
-For all cages, algae was allowed to accumulate on the surfaces of the cages two weeks prior to the experiment, and two liters of periphyton mat was placed inside the cages as a food source for hatchling snails (Barrus et al., 2023; Drumheller et al., 2022).
-Periphyton was examined prior to placement to remove other snails and predatory invertebrates.
-Four juvenile snails were individually marked with differing colors of nail polish and placed in cages to grow for four to five weeks.
+Prior to kgrowth calculation, we measured growth either using in-situ 1-m2 mesh cages or with a regression that predicted snail growth using total phosphorus (TP) concentrations in metaphytic mats (R2 =, Barrus et al., 2023).
+The metaphytic (periphyton) in the Everglades are composites of floating calcareous mats of algae, cyanobacteria, other microbes, and algal detritus; Gaiser et al. ).
+For all cages, algae was allowed to accumulate in the cages two weeks prior to the experiment, and two liters of metaphyton was placed inside the cages as a food source (methods in Barrus et al., 2023; Drumheller et al., 2022).
+Juvenile snails were individually marked and placed in cages to grow for 4-5 weeks.
 We placed 8 cages in LILA during both seasons and 3 cages in WCA3A site 2 in the dry season.
-For the wet season growth estimates in the WCA3A, we measured total phosphorus of metaphytic mats to predict FAS growth of using regressions (Barrus et al., 2023).
+To estimate wet season growth WCA3A site, we measured the TP of metaphytic mats to predict FAS growth of using regressions from Barrus et al., (2023).
 We were only able to obtain dry season growth rates for site 2 in WCA3A because low dry season water depths made use of cage experiments impossible.

-The population model used the following equation to model growth of FAS.
+The age-structured population model (Darby et al. 2015) used the following equation to model growth of FAS.

 Sizetimei= Sizeinitialekgrowth∙timei1+(SizeinitialSizemax)(ekgrowth∙timei-1)